yunglean4171/face-and-motion-detetcion/README.md

 # Face and Motion Detection
  A face and motion detection, tracking and recording system using OpenCV.

-Intsall opencv package by running this command:
+Install opencv package by running this command:

 ```
 pip install opencv-python